 Adaptation to resource phenology

-The ability of this system to attain stable, migratory state that matches the dynamics of the resource is illustrated in Figure 2.
+The ability of this system to attain a stable, migratory state that matches the dynamics of the resource is illustrated in Figure 2.
 In the illustrated scenario, it takes nearly 40 years to attain an equilibrium, and the eventual steady state is one where the centroid of the migration lines up exactly with the centroid of the resource, and the arrival timing coincides with the peak of resource availability.
-Notably, the path to this equilibrium is somewhat indirect, with the winter (later, more southerly) range taking more time to stabilize than the summer (earlier, more northern) range.
+Notably, the path to this equilibrium is somewhat indirect, with the later winter range taking more time to stabilize than the earlier summer range.
 The eventual steady state is one where the foraging efficiency is relatively high.

 We ran this process for 8100 parameter combinations (Figure 3).
-The fundamental dynamic of attaining and maintaining a well-matched migration phenology, can occur under many combinations of parameter values, but all parameters play a role.
+The fundamental dynamic of attaining and maintaining a well-matched migration phenology can occur under many combinations of parameter values, but all parameters play a role.
 Among the more intuitive results are that greater values of α (resource following) lead to an improved ability to match the migration.
 Resource peaks with larger spatial extent (higher σx) are generally better for migration matching.
 A larger set of parameters matched migration with low diffusion than high diffusion.

 Less intuitive was the high importance of the sociality parameters, in particular the spatial scale of the swarming.
 Higher levels of social attraction (β) led to improved migration matching except in those cases where the sociality scale λ was high.
 Thus, for example, at λ=20, no simulations at β>=200 managed to acquire or maintain a matched migration.
 However, at λ=50 or 100, the migration was slightly better matched at high values of β.
 (Fig. X) The spatial extent of the swarm was a remarkably significant variable.
 Smaller swarms were able to match migration only at low values of social attraction (β=200), and relatively high values of resource attraction (α≥600).